spinnaker/spinnaker.github.io/setup/triggers/amazon.md

 Amazon pubsub configuration is not yet supported via Halyard, so you'll need to define the details regarding your subscription in an echo-local.yml file.
 Put this echo-local.yml file in `~/.hal/<Deployment Profile>/profiles/` directory and Halyard will automatically deploy it alongside echo the next time you run `hal deploy apply`.
 Halyard's default profile is named `default`, so if you haven't set up a different profile, this `echo-local.yaml` file would go in the `~/.hal/default/profiles/` directory on your halyard instance.

+If you are interested in contributing to Spinnaker in code but haven't found something simple to start on, this might be just the thing for you!

 ```

 pubsub: